Childbirth: Onset of labour

 Common signs that labour is about to begin may include what is known as lightening, which is the process of the baby moving down from the rib cage with the head of the baby engaging deep in the pelvis.
-The pregnant woman may then find breathing easier, since her lungs have more room for expansion, but pressure on her bladder may cause more frequent need to urinate.
+The pregnant woman may then find breathing easier, since her lungs have more room for expansion, but pressure on her bladder may cause a more frequent need to urinate.
 Lightening may occur a few weeks or a few hours before labour begins, or even not until labour has begun.
 Some women also experience an increase in vaginal discharge several days before labour begins when the "mucus plug", a thick plug of mucus that blocks the opening to the uterus, is pushed out into the vagina.
 The mucus plug may become dislodged days before labour begins or not until the start of labour.

-While inside the uterus the baby is enclosed in a fluid-filled membrane called the amniotic sac.
-Shortly before, at the beginning of, or during labour the sac ruptures, commonly known as the "water breaking".
-Once the sac ruptures the baby is at risk for infection and the mother's medical team will assess the need to induce labour if it has not started within the time they believe to be safe for the infant.
+While inside the uterus, the baby is enclosed in a fluid-filled membrane called the amniotic sac.
+Shortly before, at the beginning of, or during labour, the sac ruptures, commonly known as the "water breaking".
+Once the sac ruptures, the baby is at risk for infection, and the mother's medical team will assess the need to induce labour if it has not started within the time they believe to be safe for the infant.

-Stages of labour

 First stage

 The first stage of labour is divided into latent and active phases, where the latent phase is sometimes included in the definition of labour, and sometimes not.

 The latent phase is generally defined as beginning at the point at which the woman perceives regular uterine contractions.
 In contrast, Braxton Hicks contractions, which are contractions that may start around 26 weeks gestation and are sometimes called "false labour", are infrequent, irregular, and involve only mild cramping.
 Braxton Hicks contractions are the uterine muscles preparing to deliver the infant.

 Cervical effacement, which is the thinning and stretching of the cervix, and cervical dilation occur during the closing weeks of pregnancy.
-Effacement is usually complete or near-complete and dilation is about 5 cm by the end of the latent phase.
+Effacement is usually complete or near-complete, and dilation is about 5 cm by the end of the latent phase.
 The degree of cervical effacement and dilation may be felt during a vaginal examination.